aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 These two approaches are mostly equal except in IE. In IE6, `nextSibling` is **16 times** faster than `childNodes`, while in IE7, it's **105 times** faster.
 Therefore, prefer to use `nextSibling` considering the older IE versions.

+##### **Element nodes**

 DOM properties such as `childNodes`, `firstChild` and `nextSibling` don't distinguish between element nodes and other node types, such as comments or text nodes, which are often just spaces between two tags.
 Due to this reason, when walking the DOM, you may have to check the type of node, in order to filter out non-element nodes.
-However, actually this checking is unnecessary DOM work, because most mordern browsers have offered APIs for you, and they are certainly better to be used.
+However, actually this checking is unnecessary DOM work, because most mordern browsers have offered APIs for you, and they are certainly better to be used. (**In IE6, it should be 24 times faster, while 124 times faster in IE7**, but older IE versions are only supported for `children` to access.)

 Property|Use as replacement for :-------|:---------------------